 Unless a participant makes an election to accelerate recognition of the income to the date of grant as described below, the participant generally will not recognize income, and the Company generally will not be allowed a tax deduction, at the time restricted shares are granted.
 When the restrictions lapse, the participant generally will recognize ordinary income equal to the fair market value of the shares as of that date, less any amount paid for the shares, and the Company generally will be allowed a corresponding tax deduction at that time.
-If the participant files an election under Section 83(b) of the Code within 30 days after the date of grant of the restricted amount of such taxable income.
-We generally will be entitled to a federal income tax deduction in an amount equal to the ordinary income that the participant recognizes.
-When the participant sells the shares acquired on exercise, the participant generally will realize long-term or short-term capital gain or loss, depending on whether the participant holds the shares for more than one year before selling them.
-Special rules apply if all or a portion of the exercise price is paid in the form of shares.
+If the participant files an election under Section 83(b) of the Code within 30 days after the date of grant of the restricted shares, the participant generally will recognize ordinary income as of the date of grant equal to the fair market value of the common shares as of that date, less any amount the participant paid for the shares, and we generally will be allowed a corresponding tax deduction at that time.
+Any future appreciation in the shares generally will be taxable to the participant at capital gains rates.
+However, if the restricted shares are later forfeited, the participant generally will not be able to recover the tax previously paid pursuant to his Section 83(b) election.